Woody Gap to Preachers Rock and Jarrard Gap on the Appalachian Trail

 This 11.6 mile out-and-back hike departs Woody Gap, located just North of Dahlonega, following one of the most popular – and most beautiful – Georgia Appalachian Trail segments.
-The hike trails to beautiful summit views on Preachers Rock at Big Cedar Mountain, through rolling mountain ascents on meandering trail switchbacks, and through wildflower and fern-filled mountain gaps in the Blood Mountain Wilderness.
+The hike catches beautiful summit views on Preachers Rock at Big Cedar Mountain, and rolls through mountain ascents on meandering trail switchbacks, and through wildflower and fern-filled mountain gaps in the lush, mountainous Blood Mountain Wilderness in North Georgia.

 And the Woody Gap trailhead is one of the most easily accessed on the Appalachian Trail in Georgia, adding to this hike’s popularity.
-The trail departs Woody Gap from a paved, just-off-highway parking area: it’s one of Georgia’s few AT trailheads with direct highway access and paved parking.
-(Leaving this same trailhead, the Appalachian Trail hikes west from Woody Gap to Ramrock Mountain, Gooch Gap and the Gooch Mountain shelter.)
+The trail departs from a paved, just-off-highway parking area: it’s one of Georgia’s few AT trailheads with direct highway access and paved parking.

-Appalachian Trail, Woody Gap to Jarrard Gap: the hike
+Woody Gap to Jarrard Gap on the Appalachian Trail: the hike

 The hike departs from Woody Gap (view maps and driving directions), catching views of the nearby rolling Appalachians from the trailhead’s overlook south of Highway 60.
 After pausing to take in the view, the hike follows the Appalachian Trail north from the gap, meandering past trailside campsites and diving into a fern-filled deciduous forest, steadily gaining elevation over a series of switchbacks at .8 miles.